Skip to content

 Life Only: Highest payment; expected return is based on your life expectancy.
 The annuity exclusion ratio spreads basis over that expectation.
 If you outlive the expectation, payments after basis recovery are fully taxable.

 Life with Refund / Installment Refund: Slightly lower payments.
-If you pass away before your basis is recovered, the unpaid basis is returned to beneficiaries (generally income-tax-free), which can be attractive for legacy planning.
+If you pass away before your basis is recovered, the unpaid basis is returned to beneficiaries (generally income-tax-free), which can be attractive for legacy planning and coordinating with how much your heirs may need from other resources like life insurance coverage.

 Joint & Survivor: Covers two lives.
 Expected return usually increases, so the exclusion ratio (tax-free % of each payment) can be different than life-only.